knpuniversity/symfony/knpu/extra-upgrade-4.0/remove-config.md

 `../src/AppBundle/Controller`.

-And for the homepage route, remove the weird three-part colon syntax and just use the full class name: `App\Controller\MainController::homepageAction`.
+And for the homepage route, remove the weird three-part colon syntax and just use the full class name: `AppBundle\Controller\MainController::homepageAction`.

 I am *so* happy to be done with those two Symfony-specific syntaxes!
 Delete `routing.yml`.
 And... `routing_dev.yml`?
 Yep, delete it too!
 The Flex recipes handle